Getting your child to sleep like a baby is not rocket science. It can be as simple as looking at how you treat your own

 Just like you wouldn’t sleep on the sofa some nights, you shouldn’t change your child’s sleep environment all the time, either.

 Your child needs to recognize that the cot is their sleeping and resting place.

 If sometimes you lie your child down on your bed and sometimes on the mattress, your child will get confused and will not understand what you expect him or her to do.

 3. Early Bedtime

-When the sun goes down, our body produces melatonin to help us get ready to fall asleep.
+When the sun goes down, our body produces melatonin to help us prepare to fall asleep.

 However, in our modern-day society, the invention of artificial lights has started to inhibit the production of melatonin, causing us to be awake for longer than how we are wired biologically.

-Therefore, to give the best start in life to our children, do what our early ancestors did before the invention of electric light.
-Your child will certainly sleep like a baby if you allow them to go to sleep according to the natural light which is between 7-8pm.
+Therefore, to give our children the best start in life, do what our early ancestors did before the invention of electric light.
+Your child will certainly sleep like a baby if you allow them to go to sleep according to the natural light, which is between 7-8pm.

 4. Nap Length and Timing